acestream/ace-network-docs/docs/library/popup/tokens.md

 - participating in the distribution of system tokens (XAB) and fees received by DAO Ace Stream for the services provided by the Network

-**Ace Coin (XAC)** - an algorithmic stablecoin of the Ace Network which is not pegged to fiat money and commodity, but is provided with the most valuable resource of the online world - traffic volumes and the most valuable resource of the offline world - a person's life time which he spends on the consumption of digital content.
+**Ace Time (XAT)** - an algorithmic stablecoin of the Ace Network which is not pegged to fiat money and commodity, but is provided with the most valuable resource of the online world - traffic volumes and the most valuable resource of the offline world - a person's life time which he spends on the consumption of digital content.

-Ace Coins are issued automatically as the part of payment process (when paid for services related to content generation).
+Ace Times are issued automatically as the part of payment process (when paid for services related to content generation).
 The issuance amount corresponds to **real** need for this digital currency, according to the algorithm embedded in the system.

-**A short and simple comparison of mining between Ace Coin and Bitcoin/Chia Coin**
+**A short and simple comparison of mining between Ace Time and Bitcoin/Chia Coin**

 Cryptocurrencies and their positioning:

 - **Bitcoin - «digital gold»** (the first and the most popular cryptocurrency in the world)
 - **Chia Coin - «green coin»** (new green alternative to Bitcoin)
-- **Ace Coin - «coin of life»** (generated digital concentration of positive emotions and pleasure of people received by them in the process of creating a coin that saves the Internet and the Environment from the consequences of centralised streaming)
+- **Ace Time - «coin of life»** (generated digital concentration of positive emotions and pleasure of people received by them in the process of creating a coin that saves the Internet and the Environment from the consequences of centralised streaming)

 About miners:

 - **Bitcoin miners - digging and mining!**
 - **Chia Coin miners - plotting and farming!**
-- **Ace Coin miners - chilling!**
+- **Ace Time miners - chilling!**

 About mining: